Jane Sharp

-Jane Sharp (c.
-1641–1671) was an English midwife.
+Jane Sharp was an English midwife.
 Her work The Midwives Book: or the Whole Art of Midwifery Discovered, published in 1671, was the first on the subject to be produced by an Englishwoman.

 Life

 Little is known of Sharp's life beyond her publication.
-She is thought to have been born in 1641 in Shrewsbury, county town of Shropshire, England.

 The title page of her book claims that she had been a "practitioner in the art of midwifry [sic] above thirty years."
 She is believed to have practised in London, although Sharp's name does not appear in any Church of England registration books or in witness signatures on any of almost 500 London midwifery certificates surviving from 1661–1669.
 Nor does she appear on any registers of the Catholic Church at the time.
 Sharp may have been a Puritan, which would account for her literacy: Puritan women were more frequently literate than Catholics or Anglicans.
 Her ability to write and to travel to and from London suggests she may have been economically advantaged, but it is unclear whether she received a formal education.
 While no marriage records have been found, it appears that Jane Sharp had either a daughter or a daughter-in-law, for the midwife Anne Parrott of St. Clement Danes in London, bequeathed a small sum to "Sarah Sharp the daughter of Jane Sharp".

 With little known of the person's life and no record of her death, some have proposed that Jane Sharp is a pseudonym.
 Such were often attached to their work by women in the Early Modern period.

 Profession

 It is not known whether Sharp received any formal education, but she claims to have practised midwifery for 30 years.
 As a midwife, Sharp may have been educated, but unlike male surgeons of the time, midwives rarely received formal medical training.
 Instead they learnt through practice what was one of a few professions available to women in that period, sanctioned by Anglican and Catholic parishes throughout the 16th and 17th centuries.
 Though men began to enter the field, English social norms at the time saw birthing as a feminine practice and discouraged men from intervening in it.
 Most births in Sharp's time took place in the mother's home, where a female midwife would preside.
 Jane Sharp, in her practical advice, urges women to adopt a comfortable position during labour, even an upright birth in a birthing chair.

 Beyond that, Sharp's writing extends into medical matters.
 While women dominated in midwifery, men received formal education to become physicians and surgeons.
-She wrote for women about their medical issues using the accepted medical knowledge of the period and her own practical experience to fill out her readers' medical knowledge.
+She wrote for women about their medical issues using the accepted medical knowledge of the period and her own practical experience to fill in her readers' medical knowledge.